 Wong Wah Hee aka Wong Yan Ting – family background – Smith, Wahee and Co

-York Lo has sent information about several generations of the family of Wong Yan Ting also known as Wong Wah Hee.
+York Lo has sent information,about several generations of the family of Wong Yan Ting also known as Wong Wah Hee.
 Wong was the Wahee in the firm of Smith, Wahee and Company which later became the China Sugar Refinery.
+York has also added a couple of portraits of Wong family members.

 YL: Carl Smith’s book Chinese Christians, provides information about the family of Wong Wahee.
 They were the compradores of P&O (and related firm MacKinnon & Mackenzie) for almost a century.